Molly Brearley

-Molly Root Brearley CBE (28 March 1905–27 March 1994) was a British educationist, teacher and writer.
+Molly Root Brearley CBE (28 March 1905–27 March 1994) was an English educationist, teacher and writer.
 She led the Froebel Educational Institute from 1955 and 1970.
 She established the Froebel Nursery and a matching Froebel Nursery Research Project.
 The 1969 book Fundamentals in the First School was created with her at the helm.

 Life

 Brearley was born in Hastings, East Sussex, England, in 1905.
 Her parents were Mabel Daisy and Dr Herman Brearley and she was their first child.
 Her mother was a pianist and piano teacher and her father was an organist and a professor of music.
 Her schooling was excellent until she was eleven.
 She attended a small private school where the constant nature walks and discussions about paintings meant that the teacher never lost her interest.
 When she was eleven the family moved north where her father was Blackburn Cathedral's organist.
 Brearley went to Blackburn High School for Girls where she studied to enter university.

 In 1928, she graduated from Liverpool University with an English degree and a teacher's certificate.
 Her first job was teaching at Kettering Girls' High School.